rajinder-yadav/furi/README.md

 Item | Version | Description
 --- | --- | ---
-TypeScript | 5.7.3 | A super-set of JavaScript that adds static typing and other features to the language. node | 22 LTS | Node.js core APIs. yaml | 2.7.0 | A library for parsing YAML used to read Furi configuration file. mime-types|2.1.35| The ultimate javascript content-type utility.
-@deno/dnt | 0.41.3 | A tool for building NPM packages.
+TypeScript | 5.8.3 | A superset of JavaScript that adds static typing and other features to the language. node | 22 LTS | Node.js core APIs. yaml | 2.7.1 | A library for parsing YAML used to read FURI configuration file. better-sqlite3 | 7.6.13 | A library for interacting with SQLite databases.
-@std/assert | 1.0.11 | Deno standard library for assertions, used in test code.
-Deno | 2.2.1 | A runtime environment for JavaScript that aims to be secure and fast.
-Node.js | 20.18.3 LTS | The runtime environment for JavaScript.
 Linux | 6.13.1-1-default | openSUSE Tumbleweed with KDE desktop

 __NOTE__: See Changelog for additional details on changes and updates. ✅